code-dot-org/code-dot-org/SETUP.md

 ### For Code.org Staff

-Staff should see instructions for requesting AWS account access in our "Getting Started As A Developer" doc.
+Staff should see instructions for requesting AWS account access in our "AWS Account Access" doc linked from "Getting started as a Developer", and follow the setup steps in the "API access (for local development)" section.
 Some functionality will not work on your local site without this, for example, some project-backed level types such as <https://studio.code.org/projects/gamelab>.
 ### For external contributors